 This is an argument we’ve had for decades—one that goes beyond the federal income tax because churches are also generally exempt from property and sales taxes in every state.
 Even aside from First Amendment issues, the idea of tax exemption is that exempt entities create more value for a community than what the government could do in their place.
 That seems to be true of churches, including the Church of Jesus Christ.
 Strong evidence by a wide range of scholars indicates that regularly attending church services (of any kind) leads to better health, a stronger community bond, and more donations of time and money, including to secular causes.

 What about just taxing the excess wealth of a church?
 If the money is just sitting around, why not have the government put it to better use?

 The money, of course, is not just sitting around.
-It’s actually invested in lots of business and markets which in turn fuel the economy.
-Additionally, the idea that the money is ‘just sitting there’ challenges the very idea of an endowment (and personal savings for that matter), which is to have resources in reserve for growth or unexpected shortfalls.
+It’s actually invested in lots of businesses and markets, which in turn fuel the economy.
+Additionally, the idea that the money is ‘just sitting there’ challenges the very idea of an endowment (and personal savings, for that matter), which is to have resources in reserve for growth or unexpected shortfalls.

 It’s not unreasonable to trust a church—dedicated to explicit charitable and ecclesiastical missions—more than a single billionaire focused on building a business or simply personal wealth.